slackapi/template-action-and-dialog/README.md

 ## Setup
 ### Create a Slack app
 1. Create an app at https://api.slack.com/apps
+2. Go to Bot Users and click "Add a Bot User" to create a, app bot.
+Save the change.
-2. Navigate to the OAuth & Permissions page and add the following scopes:
+3. Navigate to the OAuth & Permissions page and add the following scopes:
     * `commands` (required for Actions)
     * `users:read` (need to get user info *e.g.* full names)
     * `chat:write:bot` (required for posting messages)
-3. Click 'Save Changes' and install the app
+4. Click 'Save Changes' and install the app
 ​
 #### Run locally or [![Remix on Glitch](https://cdn.glitch.com/2703baf2-b643-4da7-ab91-7ee2a2d00b5b%2Fremix-button.svg)](https://glitch.com/edit/#!/remix/slack-action-and-dialogs-blueprint)